Rocco Martino

 Martino played a major role in the fabrication and the dissemination of the Yellowcake Forgery, when he approached CIA Rome station chief Jeffrey W. Castelli with documents on Niger government letterhead describing secret plans for the sale of uranium to Iraq.
 Reportedly, Castelli dismissed the documents right off as forgeries, and never bothered passing them to Langley.

 Although claiming to be an intelligence/disinformation conduit on his own account, it is likely Martino was deliberately deployed as a double agent by SISMI, Italian military intelligence, originally to spy on the French.

-According to Nicholas Ruffard of the Sunday Times, Giacomo admitted that he received documents from the Nigerian embassy.
+According to Nicholas Ruffard of the Sunday Times, Giacomo admitted that he received documents from the Nigerien embassy.
 Carlo Rossella, the editor of Panorama, had the documents during the third week of September 2002 and passed the documents to the American embassy in Rome on October 9, 2002.
 Elisabetta Burba was the author of an article about the documents which was never published in Panorama and was the person that gave the documents to the American embassy in Rome.
 Burba traveled to Niger and verified that the documents were fake.
 Although Michael Ledeen, who had been a frequent contributor to Panorama, allegedly was involved, Ledeen denied it.
 However, Philip Giraldi inferred to Scott Horton that Ledeen was involved and had received compensation.
 Vincent Cannistraro confirmed that Ledeen was involved with the forged documents.
 The Italian magazine Panorama was owned by Arnoldo Mondadori Editore which was controlled by the family of Italian prime minister Silvio Berlusconi.

 On Sept.
 9, 2002, Nicolò Pollari gave the forged documents directly to Stephen Hadley, who was the United States deputy national security advisor.